 - Stellaris: When playing as an alien species, Earth may sometimes spawn on the map with humans at a pre-space flight technological level.
 You could find them in the middle of World War II and crush the combined military might of the entire planet with a few legions of Super Soldiers.
 In other cases, Earth will spawn as a Tomb World ravaged by nuclear war and populated by sentient evolved cockroaches, and humans are just a distant memory.

 - Xenoblade Chronicles X: It appears that humanity is very far south of the average tech level of the universe.
-All life on Earth is wiped out as a side effect of a battle in orbit between two warring alien powers (though we later learn that at least a portion of one side of the conflict was deliberately targetting Earth).
+All life on Earth is wiped out as a side effect of a battle in orbit between two warring alien powers (though we later learn that at least a portion of one side of the conflict was deliberately targeting Earth).
 Humanity only survived by a rushed evacuation of the homeworld into unknown space, and even the technology to do that was gifted by a friendly alien... on their own, humans would have been screwed.
-The leaders of humanity are later dismayed to find out that the multi-species alien army that's very nearly caused humanity's extinction is considered nothing more than a minor crime syndicate by the ruling governments of local space (which, incidentally, encompasses multiple galaxies).
+The leaders of humanity are later dismayed to find out that the multi-species alien army that very nearly caused humanity's extinction is considered nothing more than a minor crime syndicate by the ruling governments of local space (which, incidentally, encompasses multiple galaxies).

 - The Elder Scrolls provides a fantasy example.
 The lesser Daedra, a catch-all term for the denizens of Oblivion, the infinite void surrounding Mundus (the mortal realm), are vaguely demonic inter-dimensional beings frequently found in service to the Daedric Princes.
 They possess Complete Immortality, and if their physical forms are slain, their spirits ("animus") simply returns to Oblivion to reform.
 Despite being an extremely varied group, one thing that the lesser Daedra near-universally believe is that they are unquestionably superior to mortals.

-- And the only reason he has unusual abilities is that Carbosilicate Amorphs are descended from swarms of Nanomachines.
+- The only reason he has unusual abilities is that Carbosilicate Amorphs are descended from swarms of Nanomachines.
 The other naturally-evolved species have little or no physical advantage over humans, or if they do, it's minor, roughly balanced, and treated realistically (i.e. a four-armed alien who can only see in one direction ain't gonna aim weapons everywhich way at once).

 - This trope is indeed justified and explored quite a bit; most of the stronger and more powerful species are artificial, such as Shlock himself and the uplifted apes and elephants.

 - Either averted or downplayed with most non-artificial aliens.
 The Fobott'r are Multi-Armed and Dangerous but lack the coordination to quad-wield properly: the Frellenti are Fragile Speedsters with an Multipurpose Tongue but no normal hands.
-The Oafan are The Ageless and can back up memory in their skin, but are fragile Living Gasbags, and the Ob'enn are merely fluffy.
+The Oafan are The Ageless and can back up memory in their skin, but are fragile Living Gasbag, and the Ob'enn are merely fluffy.
 Even the Unioc have superior vision as their only real plus over humanity.
 The only straight example is the Vorwhed, by virtue of being big.

 - Averted by the aliens in A Game of Fools who, despite their fearsome appearance, have little advantage over humans besides their highly advanced technology, can be easily restrained with nothing but rope and a fair few are terrified at the very sight of humans (though they've gotten over the last one somewhat).
 Neeg also got the crap beaten out of him by an Old lady.